-We do not have translators present in the terminals; however, translation services are available by phone at any Airport Ambassador information booth.
+Translators are not present in the terminals; however, translation services are available by phone at any Airport Ambassador information booth.

 Yes, the DTW Destination Pass allows non-ticketed visitors to enjoy our restaurants and shops.

-We do not have a USO, but we do have a Freedom Center located in both terminals.
+Although there is not a USO at the airport, there is a Freedom Center located in both terminals.

 No, there is not a business center at the airport.
-However, if you are at the McNamara Terminal, the Westin Hotel can help you.
+However, the Westin Hotel, in the McNamara Terminal, can be of assistance.

 At the McNamara Terminal, there is a mail slot located under the tram in the Central Link.
-We do not have a mailbox at the North Terminal.
+The Evans Terminal does not have a mailbox.

-Pay phones are not available; however, if you need to contact a local hotel or your rental car company, Visitor Information Centers are available to assist you in both terminals.
+Pay phones are not available; however, to contact a local hotel or rental car company, Visitor Information Centers are available to assist you in both terminals.
 During normal business hours, an Airport Ambassador may be available to assist as well.